peterkhe1999/CheatSheet/OSCP/README.md

 Get-CimInstance -ClassName win32_service | Select Name, StartMode | Where-Object {$_.Name -like 'mysql'}
 ```

-Get a list of all privileges, The **Disabled** state only indicates if the privilege is currently enabled for the running process.
+Get a list of all privileges, The **Disabled** state only indicates if the privilege is currently enabled for the running process

 ```pwsh
 whoami /priv
 ```

-In order to issue a reboot, our user needs to have the privilege **SeShutDownPrivilege** assigned.
+In order to issue a reboot, user needs to have the privilege **SeShutDownPrivilege** assigned.

 ```pwsh
 shutdown /r /t 0
 ```

-`PowerUp.ps1` check if it detects this privilege escalation vector.
+`PowerUp.ps1` check if it detects this privilege escalation vector

 Displays services the current user can modify, such as the service binary or configuration files